HOMESCHOOLING GIFTED STUDENTS (HSGS)

-We partner with HSGS, Homeschooling Gifted Students family support group, to offer several meetings throughout the year for parents who are homeschooling or interested in homeschooling their gifted children.
+CGCC and HSGS jointly sponsor several meetings throughout the year for parents who are homeschooling or are interested in homeschooling their gifted children.

-All meetings are held at the Ethical Humanist Society in Skokie.
+We hold meetings at the Ethical Humanist Society in Skokie

 Homeschool Project-Based Learning Workshop: How to Grow Your Child’s Passion/Interest into an Impressive, Multidisciplinary Project and Not Burn Out

 Saturday, Oct.
 14, 2017, 10:30 a.m. to 1 p.m.

 Class fee: $20 needs minimum of 3 participants

 Presenter: Beth Beyer